Manage Roles

 Update (Edit)

-You can update a Role using the following command:
+You can update a role using the following command:

 zcli> zcli role update <name> [--access-right=<object-access>...] [--title=<title>] [--description=<description>]